Community Standards Statement

 Compassion and Empathy

 We strive to bring compassion and empathy into our daily engagements and everyday encounters with neighbors, co-workers, staff, educators, students, and colleagues.
 We are especially mindful of these values as we work with vulnerable and marginalized populations.
-We will approach each encounter with open minds that are free of judgement.
+We will approach each encounter with open minds that are free of judgment.
 We acknowledge that Anthropology engages in many topics that may be sensitive, challenging, or personal to our faculty members and students.
-We hope to provide a mutually respectful spaces for discussion and academic growth in our courses.
+We hope to provide mutually respectful spaces for discussion and academic growth in our courses.
 A priority for this department is to recognize the diversity of all backgrounds and positions from which our faculty and students come from, therein further cultivating an environment of acceptance and support.

 Practicing Ethical, Respectful, and Sustainable Fieldwork and Lab Research

 The Anthropology Department at SCU is committed to ensuring that its faculty and students follow state, country, and university guidelines regarding human and nonhuman research.
 We are scholar-advocates, and our work is shaped by complex political and cultural dynamics.
 When possible, research will be oriented toward public service and the benefit of the communities we work with.
 We follow key Anthropological tenets of “do no harm”.
 In many cases, our field site is someone else’s home and we often work on land that does not belong to us.
 As such, research teams must minimize their ecological footprint imposed by travel, waste, research equipment, and/or research methods.
 Sustainable teaching and research practices must be normalized throughout all of our research communities, especially in light of the growing social consciousness around global warming and climate change.